Asset Inventory

 Filtering Options

-By AWS Account ID
+Account ID Filtering

 # Single tag

-# Multiple tags (AND logic)
+# Multiple tags (AND logic - all must match)

---tags Environment=production,Team=security,Compliance=required
+--tags Environment=production,Team=security,CostCenter=Engineering

 Tag Requirements: